-iOS 7 said to be running behind, will reportedly feature substantial UI overhaulAlex Wagner - Deputy Managing Editor, News Desk
+iOS 7 said to be running behind, will reportedly feature substantial UI overhaulAlex Wagner - Editorial Director of News and Content

 Looks like the new iPhone isn't the only item in the spotlight of Apple rumors today, as a Branch thread between several well-known Apple bloggers has revealed some interesting tidbits about iOS 7.
 According to John Gruber of Daring Fireball, iOS 7 is currently running behind schedule, so much so that Apple has pulled engineers off of OS X 10.9 to contribute to it.

 Continuing with iOS, Gruber claims that Apple engineers that are authorized to carry devices running the new version of iOS are sporting polarizing filters on the displays of their phones.
 This is reportedly done to decrease the viewing angles of the phone so that anyone nearby won't be able to see the new version of iOS that's onboard, which Gruber has been told features a "rather significant system-wide UI overhaul."
 Rene Ritchie of iMore says that he's heard the same thing, adding that the work that Jony Ive has done with iOS is pleasing quite a few people, but that it will disappoint any "rich-texture-loving designers."

 Finally, MG Siegler notes that he's heard "multiple times" that Apple may utilize its acquisition of Authentec last year and add some kind of biometric scanner on the next iPhone.
 The scanner could be used for identification as well as possibly for payments at some point.